- Healthy, natural source (Acacia senegal and Acacia seyal), 100% organic

 Scientists are also pursuing the following potential applications:

-In 2001, the French government officially recognised acacia gum as a dietary source of soluble fibre (in the same way as Psyllium blond).
+In 2001, the French government officially recognized acacia gum as a dietary source of soluble fibre (in the same way as Psyllium blond).

 Data from clinical studies refers to its excellent digestive tolerance: incidence of flatulence, bloating and the abdominal cramps which often occur with soluble fibre are rare with acacia gum.
 This is because it is broken down more slowly by bacteria than most other prebiotics and because fewer fermentation compounds are produced (hydrogen, methane, carbon dioxide) than with FOS (22).
 Taking 10g/day (2 scoops) produces no changes in the number of stools or faecal weight.